Krishnagiri district

 Krishnagiri district is one of the 38 districts (a district in the northwestern part) of the state of Tamil Nadu, in India.
-This district is carved out from Dharmapuri District by 2004.
+This district was carved out from Dharmapuri District in 2004.
 The municipal town of Krishnagiri is the district headquarters.
 In Tamil Nadu, e-Governance was first introduced at Krishnagiri district under the National e-Governance Project (NEGP) in revenue and social welfare departments on a pilot basis.
 The district is one of the largest producers of mangoes in India.
 As of 2011, the district had a population of 1,879,809 with a sex-ratio of 958 females for every 1,000 males.
 Hosur is the most populous city in the district.